SteeltoeOSS/Documentation/docs/3-connectors/microsoft-sql-server.md

 >NOTE: The commands shown in the preceding example may not exactly match the service or plan names available in your environment.
 You may have to adjust the `create-service` command to fit your environment.
 Use `cf marketplace` to see what is available.

 Once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Add SqlConnection